 \subsection{Confidence Bound Maximisation}

 We now discuss how our upper confidence bounds can be maximised w.r.t.\ $x \in \mathcal{X}$, which is an important consideration for kernel bandits (see Sec.\ \ref{sec:kernelbandits}).
-If $\mathcal{X}$ has finite (and not too large) cardinality, then $\mathrm{UCB}_{\mathcal{F}_t}(x)$ (and upper bounds on it) can easily be maximised exactly.
+If $\mathcal{X}$ has finite (and not too large) cardinality, then $\mathrm{UCB}_{\mathcal{F}_t}(x)$ (and upper bounds on it) can be maximised exactly.

-If $\mathcal{X}$ is a continuous subset of $\mathbb{R}^d$, then maximising $\mathrm{UCB}_{\mathcal{F}_t}(x)$ or any of our upper bounds over $x$ exactly is intractable in general, though other similar confidence bounds have the same limitation.
+If $\mathcal{X}$ is a continuous subset of $\mathbb{R}^d$, maximising $\mathrm{UCB}_{\mathcal{F}_t}(x)$ over $\mathcal{X}$ exactly is intractable in general, though other similar confidence bounds have the same limitation.
 There are at least two options for approximate maximisation.
-One option is to use gradient-based methods as in \citep{flynn2023improved}.
-Gradients (w.r.t.\ $x$) of the implicit confidence bounds in (\ref{eqn:ucb_cone_prog}), (\ref{eqn:dual_ucb}) and (\ref{eqn:dual_ucb_alpha}) can be computed numerically using differentiable convex optimsation methods \cite{agrawal2019differentiable} or automatic implicit differentiation methods \citep{look2020differentiable, blondel2022efficient}.
-Gradient-based maximisation works well in practice, even though there are no rigorous approximation guarantees as $\mathrm{UCB}_{\mathcal{F}_t}(x)$ is (in general) a non-concave function of $x$.
-The second option is to discretise $\mathcal{X}$ and optimise over the finite discretisation (see e.g.\ Sec.\ 3.1 of \citep{li2022gaussian}).
-When the kernel function $k(x, x^{\prime})$ is Lipschitz (as the RBF and Mat\'{e}rn kernels are), then the discretisation error can be controlled.
-However, the grid size for a sufficiently fine discretisation grows exponentially in the dimension $d$ of $\mathcal{X}$, so this quickly becomes impractical.
+One option is to use gradient-based methods, as in \citep{flynn2023improved}.
+Gradients (w.r.t.\ $x$) of the confidence bounds in (\ref{eqn:ucb_cone_prog}), (\ref{eqn:dual_ucb}) and (\ref{eqn:dual_ucb_alpha}) can be computed using differentiable convex optimisation methods \citep{agrawal2019differentiable} or automatic implicit differentiation methods \citep{look2020differentiable, blondel2022efficient}.
+Gradient-based maximisation works well in practice, though there are no rigorous approximation guarantees as $\mathrm{UCB}_{\mathcal{F}_t}(x)$ is (in general) a non-concave function of $x$.
+A second option is to discretise $\mathcal{X}$ and optimise over the discretisation (see e.g.\ Sec.\ 3.1 of \citep{li2022gaussian}).
+If the kernel function $k(x, x^{\prime})$ is Lipschitz (as the RBF and Mat\'{e}rn kernels are), then the discretisation error can be controlled.
+However, the size of a sufficiently fine discretisation grows exponentially in the dimension $d$, so this quickly becomes impractical.